timgilbert/long-war-unix-installer/docs/Installation.md

     sudo ./LongWarInstaller.py --phone-home-enable

-## Dependencies
+## Dependencies and Requirements

 I have only tested this script with the Steam version of *XCom: Enemy Within*.
 To my knowledge, it will not work with the Mac App Store version.
 It will not currently work with *XCom: Enemy Unknown*, only with the expansion.

-I have also only ever tested this on OS/X 10.9.4 (Maverick).
+I have also only ever tested this on OS/X 10.9.4 (Mavericks).
 The actual code is straightforward, portable Python and I've been running it with OS/X's built-in python interpreter, which is 2.7.5.
+It should work with homebrew python just as easily.
+It does need at least Python 2.7.

-This project depends on the user having [innoextract](http://constexpr.org/innoextract/) installed.
+This project depends on the user having  installed.
 OS/X [homebrew](http://brew.sh/) users can install it via:

     brew install innoextract